kostakis/ACMEFlix/README.md

 # ACMEFlix application

 A simple movie application that demonstrates how to build a RESTful  API using Spring Boot.
+It was created in the scope of [project future](https://www.projectfuture.gr/).

 # Technologies Used
 * Spring Boot